 The Company financial statements have been prepared in accordance with Financial Reporting Standard 102, The Financial Reporting Standards applicable in the UK and Republic of Ireland ("FRS 102").
-The Company has adopted the following disclosure exemptions permitted by FRS 102 1.12 (b), (c) and (e): The requirement to present a statement of cash flows; the requirement to disclose the terms and conditions of long term debt; and the requirement to disclose key management personnel compensation in total.
+The Company is a qualifying entity for the purpose of FRS 102 as its results are included the Group's consolidated financial statements on pages 52 to 86 and as such is permitted to and has adopted the following disclosure exemptions permitted by paragraphs 1.12 (b), (c) and (e): The requirement to present a statement of cash flows; the requirement to disclose the terms and conditions of long term debt; and the requirement to disclose key management personnel compensation in total.